stadt-karlsruhe/open-data-dashboard/docs/configuration/dashboards.en.md

         - - <content-configuration>
     ```

-To position element within the same row but below each other, an optional third level of the array can be used.
+To position an element within the same row but below each other, an optional third level of the array can be used.
 In the example below, a single row is created.
 There, the first content takes up all vertical space of the row while the second and third contents share the vertical space between them: